veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Joining Nodes with Controller/_index.md

       --vm-stuck-timeout duration   The time to wait until the VM is considered unresponsive (default: 10s - Duration examples: 3500s, 20m, 5h)
   ```

+The Anka agent is listening on a socket to provide status information at runtime.
+You can override the path of the socket by setting the `ANKA_AGENT_SOCKET` env var.

 ## Disjoining

 > You don't need to disjoin nodes to upgrade the Anka Virtualization package